Research course

 • appropriate research or professional experience at postgraduate level, which has resulted in published work, written reports or other appropriate evidence of accomplishment.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
-The minimum of IELTS 6.0 overall with no element lower than 5.5, or equivalent will be considered acceptable.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+The minimum of IELTS 6.5 overall with no element lower than 6.0, or equivalent.

 Months of entry